Above Ground Above Ground — How to Install Above Ground Pool Liner Yourself - DIY Guide

 5. Remove air and wrinkles

 Use a shop vacuum to create suction between the liner and wall.
+WARNING: Ensure vacuum is rated for wet use and all electrical connections are protected by GFCI outlets to prevent electrical shock.
 Place the vacuum hose under the liner at the shallow end and seal the opening with your hands.
-Run the vacuum for 10-15 minutes while smoothing out wrinkles by hand, working from the center outward.
+Run the vacuum for 5-10 minutes while smoothing out wrinkles by hand, working from the center outward.

 6. Begin filling with water

 Start adding water slowly with a garden hose.
 As water enters, the vacuum suction helps the liner conform to the pool bottom.
 Continue smoothing wrinkles - they become impossible to remove once water pressure increases.
-Fill to about 2 inches deep before turning off the vacuum.
+Keep the vacuum running until the water covers the floor by about 6 inches and the liner is fully set against the walls; only then turn it off.

 7. Adjust and trim excess liner